 Power Purchase Agreements and Renewable Energy Transactions

 Clean technology, with its twin potentials of reducing society’s environmental impact and generating significant returns for entrepreneurs, is a highly dynamic economic sector.
 For clean tech companies in every stage of development, our Emerging Business and Technology Practice provides customized legal guidance and international connections to address critical business issues.
 We advise companies of all sizes, in all industries—including those involved in energy efficiency, battery technology, solar technology, and related areas—in maximizing opportunities presented by the explosive growth in the clean technology arena.
-In a single three-year span, Morgan Lewis represented more than 100 energy companies and handled more than 150 energy-related transactions, including venture financing, project financing, corporate organization and structuring, developing strategic partnerships, and conducting merger and acquisition transactions for clean tech companies.
+In a single three-year span, Morgan Lewis represented more than 100 energy companies and handled more than 150 energy-related transactions, including venture financing, project financing, corporate organization and structuring, strategic partnership development, and the conducting of merger and acquisition transactions for clean tech companies.

 As clients pursue these new opportunities, we remain committed to their success for the long term.
-We partner with clean technology companies throughout their life cycle, from R&D, financing and patent protection to commercialization, strategic partnerships, and exit strategies.
+We partner with clean technology companies throughout their life cycles, from R&D, financing, and patent protection to commercialization, strategic partnerships, and exit strategies.
 In all these ways, the firm provides clean tech clients with a comprehensive and coordinated approach to business opportunities emerging as a result of both the domestic and international effort to reduce emissions.

 Real Estate and Land Use

-The firm’s intellectual property lawyers have advised a global clean-vehicle company on trademark clearance and registration, copyright and advertising issues, and domain name disputes.
+The firm’s Intellectual Property lawyers have advised a global clean-vehicle company on trademark clearance and registration, copyright and advertising issues, and domain name disputes.
 Morgan Lewis also represented a solar company in an international trademark dispute and advised a biofuels company on trademark prosecution and related matters.

 Climate change presents a potentially new set of risk calculations for both emerging and mature companies with respect to business-specific coverage or threats to infrastructure, transportation, and business continuity.
 Morgan Lewis’s Insurance Recovery Practice assists businesses in tailoring coverage to their particular needs and in securing clients’ rightful insurance assets when disputes arise.
 In the energy sector alone, the firm has obtained more than $1.5 billion in recoveries for energy industry and utility clients.